 One of the purposes of Cub Scouts is to learn citizenship.
 And to learn about that, you need to know the rights and responsibilities of citizens.

 I want my boys to grow up to be good citizens, and I'm not sure they can learn that without understanding a citizen's rights and duties.

-You can make this requirement a bit more fun for the boys by making a “Good Citizen” boy to show the rights and duties!
+You can make this requirement a bit more fun for the Scouts by making a “Good Citizen” Scout to show the rights and duties!

 Rights of a Citizen

 - Freedom to worship as you wish

 - Right to a prompt, fair trial by jury

 - Right to vote in elections for public officials